MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/bring-everyone-together.md

 - MED150
 - MBS150
 ms.assetid:
-description: Learn how to create the company phonebook and invite people to install Kaizala.
+description: Learn how to create the company phone directory and invite people to install Kaizala.
 ---

 # Bring everyone together with Kaizala